 The following table compares these Bogotá statistics with the overall Colombia statistics to show what percent of the total in Colombia for each statistic are in Bogotá.

-So, Bogotá has about 15 percent of the population of Colombia but Bogotá has 28.4 percent of all coronavirus cases in Colombia, 34.2 percent of active cases and 23.6 percent of coronavirus deaths in Colombia.
+So, Bogotá as of June 14 had nearly 15 percent of the population of Colombia but Bogotá had 29.0 percent of all coronavirus cases in Colombia, 49.9 percent of active cases and 21.7 percent of coronavirus deaths in Colombia.

 The following chart shows a running 7-day average of daily coronavirus cases in Bogotá, so you can see the trend of new cases for several months.

-7-day running average of new daily coronavirus cases in Colombia, data source: Instituto Nacional de Salud, Dec.
-8
+7-day rolling average of daily coronavirus cases in Colombia, source Instituto Nacional de Salud (INS) June 14

 How Does Bogotá Compare to Other Cities in Colombia?

-The following sections show the status of coronavirus on December 7 in Medellín, Cali and Barranquilla and compares with the totals in Colombia:
+The following sections show the status of coronavirus on June 14 in Medellín, Cali and Barranquilla:

 View of Medellín from Pueblito Paisa, photo by Jenny Bojinova